 Thomas Demand.
-The Stutter of History is the first major retrospective of Thomas Demand in France, it presents about 70 works (photographs, films and wallpapers), covering the major aspects of Demand’s work.
+The Stutter of History is the first major retrospective of Thomas Demand in France, it presents 60 works (photographs, films and wallpapers), covering the major aspects of Demand’s work.

 What would a history painting look like for a world saturated in images?
 Something like the work of Thomas Demand.